FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Convection--Diffusion

 The governing equation describes the transport and diffusion of a conserved concentration field $c(x,t) \geq 0$:

 with periodic boundary conditions $c(t, 0) = c(t, L)$.
 The advection velocity $u$ governs the transport rate while the diffusion coefficient $D$ controls the smoothing rate.
-Total mass $\int_0^L c \, dx$ is conserved, and physical concentrations must remain non-negative.
+Total mass $\int_0^L c \, dx$ is conserved, and physical concentrations must remain nonnegative.

 The dataset is constructed as follows.
 We set domain length $L = 1.0$ and diffusion coefficient $D = 0.005$.
 For each trajectory, the advection velocity is sampled uniformly as $u \sim \mathcal{U}(0.0, 0.2)$.
 Initial conditions are generated as superpositions of four sinusoidal modes with random phases, with amplitudes scaled to ensure $c_0(x) \in [0, 1]$.
-The spatial domain is discretized on a grid of $N = 32$ points (downsampled from 64 for efficiency).
-The solver employs a Fourier spectral method with an exact integrating factor for temporal integration, ensuring high numerical accuracy.
+The spatial domain is discretized on a grid of $N = 32$ points (downsampled from 64).
+The solver employs a Fourier spectral method with an exact integrating factor for temporal integration.
 We simulate $T_{\max} = 5.0$ time units, saving snapshots every $\Delta t_{\text{save}} = 0.1$, yielding 51 frames per trajectory.
 The dataset split consists of 100 training, 10 validation, and 10 test trajectories.